 3. A local family tradition since 1948, the kitschy Peter Pan Mini Golf will delight kids and parents alike.
 Two 18-hole mini golf courses are filled with colorful characters (including a towering T. rex and Peter Pan himself) and challenging obstacles.

-4. Little ones will love the Thinkery, Austin’s hands-on children’s museum.
+4. Little ones will love the Thinkery (temporarily closed), Austin’s hands-on children’s museum.
 Located in East Austin's Mueller community, the Thinkery is equal parts science/technology center and children’s museum, with interactive exhibits and engaging activities.
 There’s also a playground across the street and ducks to visit at nearby Mueller Lake.

 5. Take the family for a stroll down South Congress Avenue, where funky shops create a lively vibe.
 Take a family picture at the famous I Love You So Much mural and let the kids pick out penny candies at the circus-themed Big Top Candy Shop.